adiisito/TypingRace/Documentation/Weekly Scrum Reports/Week2_report_Aditya.md

 - Tips by Francis on Saturday helped a lot

 ## 04 What were there problems with
-- In the starting phase of implementing the ClienWindow Class I definitely had some problems, but I solved it step by step by debugging it.
+- In the starting phase of implementing the ClientWindow Class I definitely had some problems, but I solved it step by step by debugging it.
 ## 05 Feedback to the team and tutor
 - The team has been great like the last week.
 A bit more input from Jun-Wei would have been a great help, I am looking forward to extended input from him this week.
 - Like I said earlier, Thanks to Francis for helping out with the tips and being responsive all the times.